094459/newsletter-oss-projects/README.md

 **smart-assistant-agent**

 [smart-assistant-agent](https://aws-oss.beachgeek.co.uk/3rd) is a project from AWS Community Builder Darya Petrashka that provides a solution to building an AWS Bedrock agent acting as a Telegram chat assistant.
 Check out the README for example videos of what this can do, as well as very detailed deployment instructions. (#193)

+**video-understanding-solution**

+[video-understanding-solution](https://aws-oss.beachgeek.co.uk/3sj) This is a deployable solution to help save your time in understanding videos without having to watch every video.
+You can upload videos and this solution can generate AI-powered summary and entities extraction for each video.
+It also supports Q&A about the video like "What is funny about the video?", "How does Jeff Bezos look like there?", and "What shirt did he wear?".
+You can also search for videos using semantic search e.g. "Amazon's culture and history".
+This solution extracts information from visual scenes, audio, visible texts, and detected celebrities or faces in the video.
+It leverages an LLM which can understand visual and describe the video frames.
+You can upload videos to your Amazon Simple Storage Service (S3) bucket bucket by using AWS console, CLI, SDK, or other means (e.g. via AWS Transfer Family).
+This solution will automatically trigger processes including call to Amazon Transcribe for voice transcription, call to Amazon Rekognition to extract the objects visible, and call to Amazon Bedrock with Claude 3 model to extract scenes and visually visible text.
+The LLM used can perform VQA (visual question answering) from images (video frames), which is used to extract the scene and text.
+This combined information is used to generate the summary and entities extraction as powered by generative AI with Amazon Bedrock.
+The UI chatbot also uses Amazon Bedrock for the Q&A chatbot.
+The summaries, entities, and combined extracted information are stored in S3 bucket, available to be used for further custom analytics. (#194)

 ### Application integration and middleware